grmlin/watched/README.md

 Behind the scenes, **changed.js** uses the all new [`MutationObserver`](http://devdocs.io/dom/mutationobserver) to detect changes in the dom.
 [Browser support](http://caniuse.com/#feat=mutationobserver) is quite good these days.

-Anyway, an interval based fallback is included, so older browsers will profit, too.
+An interval based fallback is included, so older browsers will profit, too.
 Anything >= IE9 should be fine.

 **The dom mutation listener is debounced, massive changes to the dom will happen in batches, not individually.**